 Ancient City of Jodphur, India

-Jodphur, also nicknamed “the blue city,” is known for its array of vibrant blue-hued buildings that are mostly positioned throughout the old city.
+Jodphur, also nicknamed “the Blue City,” is known for its array of vibrant blue-hued buildings that are mostly positioned throughout the old city.
 Why are the houses painted this way?
-Blue makes the house cooler, this hue of blue is said to keep away termites and also the color defines the owner’s social status.
+This color makes the house cooler, and the hue is said to keep away termites.
+The color defines the owner’s social status.

 The Brahmin community (the priestly caste of India) is associated with the color blue, so the houses of people in this higher social caste were painted to differentiate themselves from the lower classes.
 It is certainly a feast for the eyes.